goncalopalaio/event-mobile/README.md

 This is extremely incomplete.
 Here's a list of what should be improved beyond the obvious:

+- Better UI feedback.
+While saving an event there's no indication of failure or sucess at this time.
 - Possibility to view current events. (already supported by the server)
 - Possibility to update events. (already supported by the server)
 - Full data support.
 Not all data sent from the server is shown.